 - (c) wholly or mainly in buying or selling motor vehicles which are to be the subject (whether immediately or on a subsequent re-sale) of any of the activities mentioned in paragraphs (a) and (b), or

 - (d) wholly or mainly in activities falling within paragraphs (b) and (c)

 - In order to demonstrate that they are a fit and proper person, most applicants choose to submit a basic disclosure check Whichever route you choose to take, please note that your certificate must be less than three calendar months old at the time your application is submitted.

 - Applicants will also need to demonstrate that they hold the necessary Environment Agency waste carrier permit(s) via the application form.

 If the council is not satisfied that the applicant is a fit and proper person to run a business as a scrap metal dealer we must serve a notice on the applicant or business.
 The notice must give the details of what they are proposing to do, the reasons for it and the period during which the applicant may appeal.
 This period must be at least 14 days from the date the notice was served.

-A notice will be served detailing the decision of the local authority as to whether to grant an application, renew a registration or cancel a registration.
+A notice will be served detailing the decision of the local Council as to whether to grant an application, renew a registration or cancel a registration.

-Notice of changes to registered information must be made to the local authority within 28 days of the change.
+Notice of changes to registered information must be made to the local Council within 28 days of the change.

 - If you make articles and sell scrap metal only as a by-product of the articles you make or as surplus materials not required for making the articles.

 - If you deal in gold, silver or any alloy of which 2% or more is gold or silver.